Hit Record — Course Admin

 Copy this prompt

-💡 Update this prompt monthly with your current offers, seasonal promotions, or anything time-sensitive for fresh ideas every time.
+💡 Update this prompt monthly with your current offers or seasonal promotions for fresh ideas every time.

 Full MonthGenerate a Complete Month of Content Ideas